 - Use powdered egg replacer.
 I like how Bob’s Red Mill Powdered Egg Replacer works in other recipes as a vegan egg replacement.

-Ok — grab your apron, preheat the oven and let’s bake!
+Ok, preheat the oven, and let’s bake!

 How to Make Gluten Free Strawberry Muffins

-Start by adding softened butter and sugar to the bowl of an electric mixer or to a large mixing bowl if using a handheld mixer.
+Start by adding softened butter and sugar to the bowl of an electric mixer, or to a large mixing bowl if using a handheld mixer.
 Beat on medium-high speed until the butter is pale yellow, 1 minute.

-Add two eggs one at a time, mixing until the egg is just combined before adding the next one.
+Add two eggs, one at a time, mixing until the egg is just combined before adding the next one.
 Add a splash of vanilla extract then mix to combine.
 Scrape down the sides of the bowl with a spatula.

 In a separate mixing bowl, whisk together gluten free baking flour blend, baking powder, baking soda, cinnamon, and salt then add half the mixture into the bowl and mix on medium speed until just combined.

-How to Freeze
+How to Store and Freeze

-Whether it’s your first time trying strawberry muffins, or 100th, I just know you’re going to LOVE this homemade, gluten-free strawberry muffin recipe!
+Whether it’s your first time trying strawberry muffins, or 100th, I just know you’re going to love this homemade, gluten-free strawberry muffin recipe.
 Enjoy!

 More Gluten Free Baked Goods You’ll Love